npisanti/clayblocks/README.md

 The raspberry pi sketches are openFrameworks apps, so you need [openFrameworks](https://openframeworks.cc/), and also [ofxGPIO](https://github.com/kashimAstro/ofxGPIO) and ofxOsc (included in oF).

+A piezo sensor device is avaible on a separated repository, called [ofxRPiezos](https://github.com/npisanti/ofxRPiezos).

 Go into the individual folders for usage and pictures.

 Here are some test videos: